sedostheatre/sedos.co.uk/input/events/richard-iii-auditions.md

   - time: 2024-01-10 19:00
   - time: 2024-01-13 10:00
 image: /assets/rochard-iii-4.jpg
+imageAlt: Richard III auditions
+metaTitle: Richard III auditions for Sedos’ 2024 production
+metaDescription: Registration is open for Richard III auditions.
+This modern production of the Shakespeare play takes place 9-18 May
 ---
-Registration is now open for *Richard III* auditions.
+Registration is now open for *[Richard III](https://www.sedos.co.uk/shows/2024-richard-iii)* auditions.

 Sedos’ first play of the [2024 season](https://www.sedos.co.uk/news/2023-09-14-sedos-2024-season) will be a two-week production of *Richard III*, by William Shakespeare, which will be staged at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 8-18 May 2024.